wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 ### Account Management

-The accountant keeps track of token balances on each blockchain ensuring they never become negative.
+The accountant keeps track of token balances for each blockchain ensuring they never become negative.
 When committing a transfer, the accountant parses the tokenbridge payload to get the emitter chain, recipient chain, token chain, and token address.
 These values are used to look up the relevant accounts and adjust the balances as needed.

 It will have the following accounts:

 - Accounts for native tokens ($SOL on solana, $ETH or $wETH on ethereum).
 These are classified as assets because they represent actual tokens held by smart contracts on the various chains.
 All tokens not issued by the token bridge are considered native tokens, even if they are wrapped tokens issued by another bridge.
 If the token is held by the bridge contract rather than burned, it is an asset.
 We'll call these "custody accounts".
-- Accounts for wrapped tokens (wrapped SOL on ethereum, wrapped ETH on solana).
+- Accounts for wormhole wrapped tokens (wrapped SOL on ethereum, wrapped ETH on solana).
 These are classified as liabilities.
 These tokens are not held by the smart contract and instead represent a liability for the bridge: if a user returns a wrapped token to the bridge, the bridge **must** be able to transfer the native token to that user on its native chain.
 We'll call these “wrapped accounts”.

 Transferring a native token across the tokenbridge (locking) increases the balance on both the custody account and wrapped account on the destination chain.
 Transferring a wrapped token back across the tokenbridge (burning) and subsequently unlocking its native asset decreases the balance on both the wrapped and custody accounts.
 Any transfer causing the balance of an account to become negative is invalid and gets rejected.